Sandpainting: Modern culture

-In modern days, sandpainting is most often practised during Dia de los Muertos (Day of the Dead) in Mexico and the United States.
-Streets are decorated with sand paintings that are later swept away, symbolising the fleeting nature of life.
-Of note are the sandpaintings done during the Seattle Dia De Muertos Festival, but the most exciting development has been the Performance Art of Sand Animation which has created a new wave of younger artists and also revived interest in all types of sand painting.
+In modern days, sandpainting is most often practiced during Dia de los Muertos (Day of the Dead) in Mexico and the United States.
+Streets are decorated with temporary sandpaintings, symbolizing the fleeting nature of life.
+Of note are the sandpaintings done during the Seattle Dia De Muertos Festival, but the most exciting development has been the Performance Art of Sand Animation which has created a new wave of younger artists and also revived interest in all types of sandpainting.

 A number of contemporary artists use sand in ways that depart from specific cultural traditions exploring techniques by raking sand, pouring it, carving it, creating unique designs.
 The works are ephemeral and are primarily shared through documentation or part of a live performance.

 Many of these artists were included in an exhibit at the Museum of Arts and Design in New York City titled "Swept Away: Dust, Ashes, and Dirt in Contemporary Art and Design" which was featured in the galleries in 2012.
-Curator David Revere McFadden described his reasoning for curating the exhibit as wanting to spotlight the work of contemporary artists who specialise in what he described as "unorthodox, unusual, or unexpected materials."
+Curator David Revere McFadden described his reasoning for curating the exhibit as wanting to spotlight the work of contemporary artists who specialize in what he described as "unorthodox, unusual, or unexpected materials."

-Artist included in the exhibit that use sand and techniques related to sand painting were: Elvira Wersche, who collects sands from all over the world to create geometric patterned paintings, only to be destroyed as part of a performance.
+Artist included in the exhibit that use sand and techniques related to sandpainting were: Elvira Wersche, who collects sands from all over the world to create geometric patterned paintings, only to be destroyed as part of a performance.
 Andy Goldsworthy is known for his ephemeral works using nature, and began sand painting and drawing in 1986, documented the deterioration of a giant ball of sand on the beach packed with bones for the exhibit.
 Jim Denevan known for his massive raked sand paintings also shared documentation of his process on California beaches.
 Igor Eskinja used dust to paint an architectural floor plan in the galleries.
 Cui Fei produces calligraphic works in sand using tradition chak-pur and brushes.
 Vik Muniz uses dust, chocolate syrup, grains of sand, sugar, caviar, magazines and industrial garbage in a way that reflects sand painting.
 The rotating exhibit "Swept Away Projects" featured Linda Florence and Joe Mangrum whose works were added to the galleries after removal of previous works.
 Linda Florence used chalk to stencil patterns onto the floor and often uses various materials like sugar to create installations.
-Joe Mangrum poured coloured sand from his hand for two consecutive days on 8–9 May 2012 he titled "Asynchronous Syntropy" and an outdoor project that acted as a circumambulation of the museum itself.
-Mangrum worked a total of 24 hours over the span of two days, spontaneously improvising his sand painting design, only to have it quickly disappear under the bustle of Columbus Circle foot traffic.
+Joe Mangrum poured colored sand from his hand for two consecutive days on May 8–9, 2012 he titled "Asynchronous Syntropy" and an outdoor project that acted as a circumambulation of the museum itself.
+Mangrum worked a total of 24 hours over the span of two days, spontaneously improvising his sandpainting design, only to have it quickly disappear under the bustle of Columbus Circle foot traffic.